MicrosoftDocs/memdocs/memdocs/solutions/tutorial-school-deployment/configure-device-settings.md

 - **Settings catalog**: Use the settings catalog to see all the available settings, and in one location.
 For example, you can see all the settings that apply to Networking, and create a policy that just focuses on Network.

-For more information, see [Settings catalog](/configuration/settings-catalog).
+For more information, see [Settings catalog](/mem/intune/configuration/settings-catalog).

 - **Templates**: Templates include a logical grouping of settings that configure a feature or concept, such as VPN, email, kiosk devices, and more.
 If you're familiar with creating device configuration policies in Microsoft Intune, then you're already using these templates.

-For more information, including the available templates, see [Apply features and settings on your devices using device profiles](/configuration/device-profiles).
+For more information, including the available templates, see [Apply features and settings on your devices using device profiles](/mem/intune/configuration/device-profiles).

 ::: zone-end

-## Configure group settings
+## Configure device settings

 ::: zone pivot="windows"